Podgorica: Discover More Than Just Great Wine

 Lake Skadar

-The largest lake in Southern Europe divides Montenegro and Albania.
-Skadar is also a national park with an incredible number of birds and other wildlife.
+Southern Europe's largest lake divides Montenegro and Albania.
+Skadar is also a national park with abundant birdlife and wildlife.

 Lake Skadar - south of Podgorica